uviclibraries/html-css/act-1.md

 <img src="images/act-1/first-content.png" alt="adding first content">

 - As you did before, **Save** your file and open it in your browser.
-Be sure to [hard refresh (↪)](https://www.howtogeek.com/672607/how-to-hard-refresh-your-web-browser-to-bypass-your-cache/) your browser.
+Be sure to [hard refresh (↪)](https://www.howtogeek.com/672607/how-to-hard-refresh-your-web-browser-to-bypass-your-cache/) your browser if you do not see the changes you expect.
 - Feel free to try different heading tags to see the difference between them and find what works best for you.

 ## Paragraph Tag